 Recently my focus has centered around some big changes in my personal life.
 Namely moving to Germany and starting grad school.
 Subsequently, in the last weeks, I have not had very much time to be in my studio or to be very active on social media (though the former is more of a disappointment than the latter).
 In this time, I have grown less and less attached to sharing my work online, and have given my ideas time and space to ferment a bit longer and a bit more slowly before working through them.
 When I have had the chance to sit around and flip through the comments and messages I get online, some of the things I have read have shown me the great capacity of human connection.
 Some have left me nothing but speechless.
 When people feel called to share their thoughts about my work with me, oftentimes it’s a nice ice-cream cone of a thought; it’s sweet and it melts in 5 minutes.
 Other times I’m left confused and saddened by the amount of hate and disgust that people manage to find in something which has been nothing short of transformational for me in my creative process of a life throughout my brief time on this planet.
 I used to think just it was only non-artists who failed to understand this dynamic of creative necessity that comes from people like me (and probably you too if you’re still reading this).
 But it has become more and more apparent that many other artists have not reached a point of understanding this concept.

 Being someone who enjoys expressions of all mediums, I thought it would be a good idea to work through some of these ideas for people who may find themselves open to these ideas.
 I don’t regard my perspectives as absolute or definite, I invite you, my dear reader, to engage with yours as well.
 There are few things that amaze me more than the capacity for human connection through shared experiences like philosophy and art or arguments of varying perspectives.
 But an art practice or creative expression is not in vain if you fail to find a shred of truth or connection from within it.
-If you are unable to find something that brings you peace or happiness or appreciation for the human condition when you look at someone’s artwork (which mind you, I can’t believe I actually have to say this but you don’t have to LOVE in order to appreciate)- I want to try and help you.
+If you are unable to find something that brings you peace or happiness or appreciation for the human condition when you look at someone’s artwork (which you don’t have to love in order to appreciate), I want to try and help you.
 Because you are denying yourself access to some of the most beautiful aspects of humanity and of life itself.
-You sell yourself short and grossly limit the infinite number of pathways to truth and understanding beyond the veil of what western society has dictated are the confines of human consciousness.
+You grossly limit the infinite number of pathways to truth and understanding beyond the veil of what western society has dictated are appropriate confines of human consciousness.
 A topic that continually resurfaces, at least for artists, is whether or not the art was created for a purpose of their own, or for an audience.
 Or, maybe, for both.
 Maybe neither.
 I want to explore these potential drivers of expression in an attempt to highlight some of the ideas that are mistaken for intent when they are in fact fabrications of the viewer, and should be recognized as such.
 Not for the sake of proving anyone is right or wrong, but because this also correlates to many parallels in interpersonal relations between us as humans.

 First, let’s look at artwork created solely for the artist.
 An individual learns how to express themselves- be it through music or writing prose, drawing, dancing, acting… This individual expresses more and more and eventually comes to a point where this act of expression becomes very valuable to their life.
 It offers them a place of solace to sort through the different types of interactions they experience, a chance to explore the limitations of their ego and to grow beyond it, to investigate their questions and expectations about life and their successes or failures as a living creature on a giant rock hurdling through space.
 Of course, this individual does not live in a vacuum, and is obviously influenced by other expressions, particularly of its’ own species and of previous time periods as well as more contemporary ones.
 But an important element of this type of expression is that thinking about the motive of expression and its’ given effect on another individual is not a large focus of the individual’s work.
 This differs drastically from the other drivers of expression in that the process is, let’s call it a closed system.
 The work is done in private; the purpose is to explore themes within a closed system.
 The process and resulting piece are both determined by the artist and the artist alone.
 Work produced by artists of this category are often, to a high degree, biographical (but do not necessarily need to be).